American Standard Faucets Review & Rating Updated: June 3, 2025

 The American Standard warranty meets the North American Standard — a lifetime warranty to the original owner on all parts and the finish except electronic parts which are guaranteed for five years, and filter components, made by GE, that are warranted for just one year.
 One year is a little light.
 Most under-sink filter systems are guaranteed for five years.

-There are a couple of issues with the warranty.
+The warranty has a couple of issues.
 It excludes damage caused by "aggressive air or water conditions".
 Do you have any idea what this means?
 Most people outside of the industry do not.

 The Magnuson-Moss Warranty Act of 1975, codified as 15 U.S.C. §2301 et seq. is a federal law that regulates the form and content of consumer warranties.